-Scotsman assumes no liability or responsibility any kind for products manufactured by Scotsman designed for indoor installations only.
-The machine must also be in a controlled environment where the air temperature does not fall below 50F., or go above 100F.
+Scotsman assumes no liability or responsibility of any kind for products manufactured by Scotsman that have been altered in any way, including the use of any parts and/or other components not designed for indoor installations only.
+The machine must also be in a controlled environment where the air temperature does not fall below 500F., or go above 1000F.